A career in the skilled trades

 • earn industry certifications

-Cooperative education allows high school students to earn credits while completing a work placement in the community along with classroom learning or online learning activities.
+Co-operative education allows high school students to earn credits while completing a work placement in the community along with classroom learning or online learning activities.
 Co-op work placements are arranged for students by their high school and must follow Ministry of Education policy and guidelines.

-Students participating in co-op are assigned to a cooperative education teacher.
+Students participating in Co-op are assigned to a cooperative education teacher.

-The co-op teacher ensures that students:
+The Co-op teacher ensures that students:

 • learn in safe, culturally responsive environments in the community